BlueBrain/NeuroM/doc/source/migration_v2.rst

 Migration to v2 version
 =======================

+- Soma is not considered as a section anymore.
+Soma is skipped when iterating over neuron's sections.
+It means that section indexing offset needs to be adjusted by ``-(number of soma sections)`` which is usually is ``-1``.
 - drop ``benchmarks``
 - drop ``neurom.check.structural_checks`` as MorphIO does not allow to load invalid morphologies, and it does not give access to raw data.